Serapieum-of-alex/Hapi/README.md

 Hapi - Hydrological library for Python
 =====================================================================
-**Hapi** is an open-source Python Framework for building raster-based conceptual distributed hydrological models using HBV96 lumped model & Muskingum routing method at a catchment scale, Hapi gives a high degree of flexibility to all components of the model (spatial discretization - cell size, temporal resolution, parameterization approaches and calibration).
+**Hapi** is an open-source Python Framework for building raster-based conceptual distributed hydrological models using HBV96 lumped model & Muskingum routing method at a catchment scale (Farrag & Corzo, 2021), Hapi gives a high degree of flexibility to all components of the model
+(spatial discretization - cell size, temporal resolution, parameterization approaches and calibration (Farrag et al., 2021)).

 ![1](/docs/img/Picture1.png)  ![2](/docs/img/Picture2.png)